anHALytics/anHALytics-documentation/doc/Install-backend.md

 #### Harvest a sample from Istex corpus
+This applies only if you have access to Istex plateform from your environment.

 For harvesting a sample of 120 from different categories (wos/scienceMetrix), use the  following command: